How to Survive Cooking in a Hostel Kitchen

 Facilities can vary so widely and you may be in a rental cottage with a deluxe kitchen one week, the next you may be stuck in a cheap motel with a tiny fridge.
-And hostel kitchens?
-They're the most challenging of all!
+And cooking in a hostel kitchen?
+Sometimes they're the most challenging of all!
+But with a bit of planning, you can make incredible meals in hostel kitchens - you just need a few tips and tricks to make the most of your meager supplies.

 3.)
-Takeout: Pizza and take away Chinese food sounds great and there are deals to be had in every city.
+Takeout Tips: Pizza and take away Chinese food sounds great and there are deals to be had in every city.
 But leftover pizza won’t last a second in a hostel fridge and the large boxes and awkward containers will never fit in your motel room fridge.
 Don’t order more than you can eat in the moment- chances are high the leftovers will never hit your mouth.
+Better yet - share your dinner and make some new friends.

 5.)
 Gear: Medium sized, high quality Ziploc style bags are a must – so versatile for food and all your travel needs.
 Throw in a travel spork and a water bottle/cup/thermos and you’ll manage okay with the basics of transporting and eating on the run.
 Feeling fancy?
 Add an immersion coil heater to boil water anywhere – I always travel with mine.